 Text field [7000]

-The aim of Interreg Europe is to improve the implementation of regional development policies, including Investment for jobs and growth goal programmes, by promoting exchange of experiences, innovative approaches and capacity building among regional policy actors across the programme territory.
+Interreg Europe aims to improve the implementation of regional development policies, including Investment for jobs and growth goal programmes, by promoting the exchange of experiences, innovative approaches and capacity building among regional policy actors across the programme territory.

-The regional diversity in this territory, where regions have vastly different characteristics, opportunities and needs, requires going beyond ‘one-size-fits-all’ policies.
+The sheer diversity of Europe’s regions, with their vastly different characteristics, opportunities and needs, means going beyond ‘one-size-fits-all’ policies.
 It calls for place-based approaches that give regions the ability and means to deliver policies that meet their specific needs.
-At the same time, this diversity is an asset allowing each place to develop to its own strengths while benefitting from other regions through various forms of interaction.
-Interreg Europe can contribute to the integrated territorial development of regions across Europe by enabling them to make the implementation of their regional development policies better by learning from the experience and practices of other regions.
+At the same time, this diversity is an asset allowing each region to develop to its strengths while benefitting from other regions through various forms of interaction.
+Interreg Europe can contribute to the integrated territorial development of regions across Europe by enabling them to improve the implementation of their regional development policies by learning from the experience and practices of other regions.

-Given its objective and geographical scope, Interreg Europe targets all regions of the programme territory, with no particular focus on specific territories.
-In this context, the use of specific territorial tools such as community-led local development or integrated territorial investments, is not applicable at the level of the programme.
+Given its objectives and geographical scope, Interreg Europe targets all regions of the programme territory, with no particular focus on specific territories.
+As a result, the programme has no plans to use specific territorial tools such as community-led local development or integrated territorial investments.

-However, the implementation of such territorial tools is an issue that could be addressed at project level.
-Regional policy actors from different regions may indeed be interested in improving the implementation of such tool through exchanging and transferring their experiences in this matter.
+However, the implementation of such territorial tools could be addressed by Interreg Europe projects.
+Regional policy actors from different regions may indeed be interested in improving the implementation of such tools through exchanging and transferring their experiences in this matter.

 2.1.6 Planned use of financial instruments